PMEC-OSU/FOSTWIN/README.md

 The logged data includes:
 - Power
-  - `powerMechAft` - mechanical power generated on aft flap
+  - `powerMechAft`, mechanical power generated on aft flap
-  - `powerMechBow` - mechanical power generated on bow flap
+  - `powerMechBow`, mechanical power generated on bow flap
-  - `powerMechTotal` - sum of the aft and bow mechanical powers
+  - `powerMechTotal`, sum of the aft and bow mechanical powers
-  - `powerMechAvg` - Moving average of total mechanical power.
+  - `powerMechAvg`, moving average of total mechanical power.
 Irregular waves are calculated across 60 waves, and regular are calculated across 5 waves.
-  - `powerI2R` - I2R loss
+  - `powerI2R`, I2R loss
-  - `powerNet` - `powerMechTotal` - `powerI2R`
+  - `powerNet`, defined as `powerMechTotal` - `powerI2R`
-  - `powerNetMean` - running mean of `powerNet` - at the end of the simulation, the last value is the mean calc across the simulation duration.
-At each step in the simulation, the num samples denominator is incremented by 1, such that the avg at the start of the simulation is valid for the number of time steps passed.
+  - `powerNetMean`, running mean of `powerNet`.
+At the end of the simulation, the last value is the mean calculated across the simulation duration.
-  - `powerNetMovingAverage` - Moving average of `powerNet` - Irregular waves are calculated across 60 waves, and regular are calculated across 5 waves.
+  - `powerNetMovingAverage`, moving average of `powerNet`.
+Irregular waves are calculated across 60 waves, and regular are calculated across 5 waves.
 - Conditions
-  - `wave` - height (H) and period (T) of the waves simulated
+  - `wave`, height (H) and period (T) of the waves simulated
-  - `waveType` - regular or irregular
+  - `waveType`, regular or irregular
-  - `Ts` - time step - the rate at witch the Speedgoat executes every step.
+  - `Ts`, the rate at witch the Speedgoat executes every step.
-  - `simulationType` - SingleSpeedgoat or NonRealtime
+  - `simulationType`, SingleSpeedgoat or NonRealtime
 - Control Signals
-  - `Aft` - Position and current (signals passed between controller and twin)
+  - `Aft`, Position and current (signals passed between controller and twin)
-  - `Bow` - Position and current (signals passed between controller and twin)
+  - `Bow`, Position and current (signals passed between controller and twin)
-  - `ctrlSignals` - 1 through 4 for the 4 custom outputs of the control model (default or custom upload)
+  - `ctrlSignals`, 1 through 4 for the 4 custom outputs of the control model (default or custom upload)
-  - `ctrlParams` - 1 through 4 for the 4 custom inputs of the control model (default or custom upload)
+  - `ctrlParams`, 1 through 4 for the 4 custom inputs of the control model (default or custom upload)
-  - `state` - State values from ctl state machine
+  - `state`, State values from supervisory state machine
-  - `waveH_rt` - waveH values across simulation - can be changed in realtime mode with `systemID` twin
+  - `waveH_rt`, waveH values across simulation.
+Can be changed in realtime mode with `systemID` twin

-When running locally, the custom output from WECsim is also available, and will be included under a `WECSim` key in the logged data object.
+When running locally, the more detailed output from WECsim is also available, and will be included under a `WECSim` key in the logged data object.
 When running through the web interface, only the above signals are available.

 Both Power and Control Signals data have one point for every time step of the simulation, while the conditions are constant values defined at the start of the simulation.